coverclock/com-diag-tesoro/README.md

 A typical Select Channel test set up is as follows.

-Install the client-side Tesoro HTML and JavaScript programs on the Model tile server, which runs Apache.
-If this weren't all behind my firewall, I could modify the client-side movingmap JavaScript to use any tile server.
-But right now it assumes the tile server is on the same computer as the script itself.

-    make install

 Run the Hazer "tesoroselectchannel" script on the Rover host.
+(You will need to have build Diminuto and Hazer beforehand.)
 This converts a forty-five minute (45m) CSV dataset of an actual Hazer test into JSON and meters it out at approximately its original rate as datagrams to the UDP port defined in /etc/services as "tesoro".
 This simulates a mobile